ocaml-flambda/flambda-backend/jane/doc/extensions/stack/pitfalls.md

 ## Partial applications with local parameters

-To enable the use of local allocations with higher-order functions, a necessary step is to add local annotations to function types, particularly those of higher-order functions.
+To enable the use of stack allocations with higher-order functions, a necessary step is to add local annotations to function types, particularly those of higher-order functions.
 For instance, an unlabeled `iter` function may become: